-The plants are to be kept clear of the roadway and any footpath.
-If there is no footpath, a clear distance of 2 metres from the back of the kerb or edge of a carriadeway is to be maintained to allow for the unrestricted passage of pedestrians.
+The plants are to be kept clear of the readway and any footpath.
+If there is no footpath, a clear distance of 2 metres from the back of the kerb or edge of a carriageway is to be maintained to allow for the unrestricted passage of pedestrians.

 - Where a bus stop exists within a verge, the proposed development must provide a minimum 1.5m clearance around the bus stop and between the bus stop and the foot path. - Temporary barricades for the purpose of establishing verge landscaping are acceptable provided that the materials used do not create a hazard and are identified with an abundance of markers to ensure the safety of pedestrians.
-Barriers must not be erected across pedestrian access ways, or in a manner which creates a sight line barrier / hazard. - The general level and grade of the verges is to remain unaltered. - The treatment is not to create any undue hazard to road users or pedestrians. - The resident accepts responsibility for the removal or relocation of planting or reticulation if required by the Shire or any public authority and shall maintain the treatment so as not to cause a hazard. - Should the verge treatment become hazardous, the ratepayer shall agree to remove the treatment at his/her expense.\ The ratepayer agrees to indemnify the Shire against any claims that may arise as a result of the treatment. - The verge shall not be used as a car park for any vehicle including cars, trucks, boats, caravans and so on. - The ratepayer shall not remove or prune any tree on street verge. - Prior to planting any tree on the road verge, the ratepayer is required to submit an application in the form of a written letter to the Shire, and obtain approval as per the Shire's "Street Tree Policy." - The resident is to inform the Shire in writing they wish to request the verge to be sprayed or to be placed on the "No Spray" list.
-Trees per property front allows for the following: standard lot allows for 1 tree.
+Barriers must not be erected across pedestrian access ways, or in a manner which creates a sight line barrier / hazard. - The general level and grade of the verges is to remain unaltered. - The treatment is not to create any undue hazard to road users or pedestrians. - The resident accepts responsibility for the removal or relocation of planting or reticulation if required by the Shire or any public authority and shall maintain the treatment so as not to cause a hazard. - Should the verge treatment become hazardous, the ratepayer shall agree to remove the treatment at his/her expense.
+The ratepayer agrees to indemnify the Shire against any claims that may arise as a result of the treatment. - The verge shall not be used as a car park for any vehicle including cars, trucks, boats, caravans and so on. - The ratepayer shall not remove or prune any tree on street verge.
+Unless they have an approved verge development for which they are responsible for the maintenance and up-keep of. - Prior to planting any tree on the road verge, the ratepayer is required to submit an application in the form of a written letter to the Shire, and obtain approval as per the Shire's "Street Tree Policy." - The resident is to inform the Shire in writing if they wish for to request the their verge not to be sprayed or to be placed on the by having it placed on the "No Spray" list.Register"

-and a corner lot allows 1 tree on the short side and 2 on the long side, 8 metres apart.
+Trees per property front allows for the following: standard lot allows for 1 tree, and a corner lot allows 1 tree on the short side and 2 on the long side, 8 metres apart.